Icelandic summer is calling you for an adventure. | Check this out!

 Recommended Raufarhólshellir Tours

-Raufarhólshellir is a fairytale-like lava tunnel found in the South West of Iceland, only 30 minutes driving from the capital on the road to Þorlákshöfn.
-Surrounded by moss-covered lava, mountains, and craters, it lures visitors all year round.
+Raufarhólshellir is often described as something from a children’s fairytale.
+The lava tunnel is just 30 minutes away from Reykjavík in southwest Iceland.
+Surrounded by moss-covered lava, mountains, and craters, it attracts visitors all year round.

-The cave is heavenly info form and color, and walking through it is a truly magical experience
+The cave is heavenly in form and color, and walking through it is a truly magical experience.

-The ceiling is high (up to 10 m/33 ft), making the cave one of the best caves to visit if you have ever experienced claustrophobia.
+The ceiling is high (up to 10 m or 33 ft), making the cave one of the best caves to visit if you have ever experienced claustrophobia.
 The average thickness of the lava ceiling is about 12 m (39 ft).

 Raufarholshellir Tunnel in Iceland